oughtinc/primer/chapters/tool-use/web-search.md

 ## Rendering search results to prompts

-We add a method to render the search results to a string.
-Remember to update the code below with your own API key:
+We add a method to render the search results to a string (remember to update the code below with your own API key):

 {% code title="search_string.py" %}